Canon 200D vs 20D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 20D are two digital cameras that were announced, respectively, in June 2017 and August 2004.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 20D are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 20D provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 20D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 20D.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 200D and the Canon 20D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D is notably larger (35 percent) than the Canon 200D.
 Moreover, the 20D is substantially heavier (70 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 20D are weather-sealed.